A WOMAN IN BERLIN

 April, 1945.The war is rolling towards Berlin.
 These are strange times.
 History experienced first-hand, the stuff of tales untold and songs unsung.
 But seen up close - history is much more troublesome, nothing but burdens and fears."
 Anonymous

 “a powerful story, powerfully told” The Age

 Winner 3rd prize, 2012 New York Radio Awards.

 Meredith Penman gives one of the performances of the year in this theatrical account of survival during the 1945 Russian occupation of Berlin.
 In this intelligent adaptation.
-The Australian.

 SYDNEY MORNING HERALD